-If you are a dietitian who is currently licensed with a dietetic regulatory body in another Canadian province and want to become licensed in Saskatchewan, you will need to fill out the SDA application form and indicate which jurisdiction you are currently licensed in.
-This will authorize SDA to contact that regulatory body and obtain copies of your transcripts, verification of completion of practicum, CDRE results, name change documents, as well as verify that you are a member in good standing.
+If you are a dietitian who is currently licensed with a dietetic regulatory body in another Canadian province and want to become licensed in Saskatchewan, you will need to fill out the SDA application form and indicate which jurisdictions you are currently licensed in.
+This will authorize SDA to contact the regulatory bodies to obtain a verification which will also contain copies of your transcripts, verification of completion of practicum, CDRE results, name change documents, as well as verify that you are a member in good standing.
 In addition to submitting the application form and paying the fees, you are required to submit a current (within six months) police information check.
 Please allow 7-10 days for the paperwork to be completed.
 Do not resign from the dietetic regulatory body where you are currently licensed until you have received notification from SDA that you have been accepted as a member.

 Cross Border Practice

 Effective October 1, 2021 dietitians licensed in other Canadian jurisdictions who use their RD credential to provide services to residents of Saskatchewan (virtually or in person) are required to be licensed with SDA.

 Two categories of licensure will be available to Dietitians providing cross border virtual services to Saskatchewan residents: temporary or full.
 Temporary licensure is only open to dietitians who are licensed in another Canadian dietetic regulatory body who require licensure on a short-term basis (not to exceed 3 months) and is payable monthly ($27.50/month).
 Dietitians in the temporary licence category are not required to participate in the SDA continuing competence program as it is mandatory that they remain licensed and participate in the continuing competence/quality assurance program in their “home” jurisdiction.
 Dietitians who license in the full practicing category will pay the annual licensing fee ($330 for full year or $165 half year rate if after Oct.
 1) and be required to fully participate in SDA’s continuing competence program.